groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/document-saving/groupdocs-redaction-java-rasterize-word-docs/_index.md

 }
 ```

-**Explanation**: Here, we set up `RasterizationOptions` to convert the Word file into an image format.
-Using `ByteArrayOutputStream`, we efficiently handle data for further processing.
+**Explanation:** `RasterizationOptions` tells GroupDocs to render each page as an image.
+The `ByteArrayOutputStream` keeps the result in memory, ready for the next step without writing intermediate files.

-##### Step 3: Convert Output for Further Processing
+### Step 3: Prepare the Rasterized Output for Redaction

-Convert the rasterized output into a format suitable for redaction:

 ```java
 ByteArrayInputStream inputStream = new ByteArrayInputStream(stream.toByteArray());
 ```

+Now the rasterized PDF is available as an `InputStream`, which you can feed directly into the redaction engine.

-### Feature: Apply Image Area Redaction on Rasterized PDF
+### Step 4: Apply Image Area Redaction (how to redact word)

-#### Overview
-After rasterizing, you can apply image area redactions to obscure sensitive information.

-##### Step 4: Initialize Redactor for Redaction

-Open the rasterized document and prepare it for redaction:

 ```java
 import com.groupdocs.redaction.Redactor;